rahulpanthi456/OS-Coursework/week5.md

 ## Mandatory Access Control Using AppArmor

-Ubuntu uses AppArmor as its Mandatory Access Control (MAC) framework to restrict application behaviour and limit the impact of potential compromises.
-AppArmor was enabled and verified to ensure that security profiles are enforced on the system.
+AppArmor, a Mandatory Access Control (MAC) framework, is used by Ubuntu to limit application behavior and mitigate the effects of possible breaches.
+To make sure that security profiles are upheld on the system, AppArmor was activated and validated.

-Existing AppArmor profiles were reviewed to confirm that services such as SSH are confined according to predefined security policies.
-This approach reduces the attack surface by preventing processes from accessing unauthorised resources.
+AppArmor profiles that were already in place were examined to make sure that services like SSH are restricted in accordance with established security rules.
+By stopping processes from accessing unapproved resources, this method lowers the attack surface.
+Evidence

 **Evidence**